Anadil90/animal-soundbook/README.md

 ## Lighthouse testing

 ![lighthouse test](./Lighthouse%20testing/Screenshot%20from%202026-05-29%2004-07-49.png)
-The test revealed that a few things can be done to improve page load speed, but on the accessibility side, it seems to fear good.
+The test revealed that a few things can be done to improve page load speed, but on the accessibility side, it seems to fare good.

 ## wireframes

 The wireframe showed here initially was the designed being opted for.
 Thw wireframe helped to draw out the rough sketch in terms of what the website can look like.
-It was drawn by hand on a magnetic ink sketch board.
+It was drawn by hand on a magnetic ink sketch board and then adopted on paper.
 ![wireframe](./wireframe/wireframe%20sketch.jpeg)

 ## known issues
-There seems to be a bug on the contact page where the nav link for the sign up page doesen't show up on the home page, but does show up when navigating to the about page.
-The issue could not be resolved and isolated.
+The sounds of the animals play synchronous to each other.
+This means that when one anial sound is played, another can also be played at the same time.
+There is nothing much that can be done about this behavior at this stage of the development of the website, as mitigating the issue means resorting to javascript, which is out of the project scope.
+This issue however, will be resolved in the future release of the website, along with the other desired features being implemented.
+As the core functionality of the website is delivered, this issue can be considered to be minor at this point.

+## Desired features of the website for the future ##
+While this initial version of the website gives a taste of what can the users be offered, there remains room for some features that would be desirable, which are outlined below:
+- sections for multiple categories of objects for children to learn, such as vehicles, fruits, vegetables, food items, etc. This idea stems from a childrens flip soundbook by Vtech.
+- A short video clip of the animal belonging to an animal tile is played when the user hovers over the animal tile.
+This feature requires selecting the card-img-top of the bootstrap cards in the DOM and then placing a video element on top of the card image for that paricular event.
+- A choice of themes to apply to change the appearance of the website, to better suit the color preferences of the user.
+This can be a choice of three major themes in the forms of dark with contrast, light with focus, and balanced with asthetically pleasing background.
+It should be noted that these are pre-eliminary ideas that may evolve over time, or may be adopted in a slightly different way than as defined here.